Igalia/vkrunner/README.md

 Clears the entire framebuffer to the previously set clear color.

+> patch parameter vertices _vertices_

+Sets the number of control points for tessellation patches in subsequent draw calls.
+Defaults to 3.

 Take a look in the examples directory for examples.

 ## [require] section